erhant/crypto-notes/README.md

 A tiny [custom CSS](./custom.css) is used to align Mermaid outputs to center.

+We may also use [markdownlint-cli](https://github.com/igorshubovych/markdownlint-cli) to lint the pages (if i feel like it).

 ## Contributions

 Feel free to create an issue if you see any fixes!